Jaecom/kubernetes-the-hard-way-raspberrypi-docker/docs/04-certificate-authority.md

 ## Certificate Authority:

-Inside the `kubernetes-the-hard-way` directory, run generate the configuration file, certificate, and private key.
+Inside the `kubernetes-the-hard-way-raspberrypi-docker` directory, run generate the configuration file, certificate, and private key.

 ```
 {